NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 The simulation is performed using a script that expects to run in a folder where it can create result files.
 The first command below creates a folder (named "wrf") under the user's home directory, and a sub-folder within "wrf" to hold the output of this simulation.
-The subfolder is named "20161006_00", which is the beginning date and time of the simulatition.
+The subfolder is named "20161006_00", which is the beginning date and time of the simulation.
 Similarly, a run folder named "metplus" must be created for the METplus process to use::

     mkdir -p ${WRF_DIR}